JuanPZuluaga/JuanPZuluaga.github.io/_publications/2020-Pkwrap a PyTorch Package for LF-MMI Training of Acoustic Models.md

 title: "Pkwrap: a PyTorch Package for LF-MMI Training of Acoustic Models"
 collection: publications
 permalink: /publication/2020-Pkwrap a PyTorch Package for LF-MMI Training of Acoustic Models
-excerpt: 't a simple wrapper that is useful to train acoustic models in PyTorch using Kaldi’s LF-MMI training framework.
-The wrapper, called pkwrap (short form of PyTorch kaldi wrapper), enables the user to utilize the flexibility provided by PyTorch in designing model architectures.
+excerpt: 'Pkwrap (short form of PyTorch Kaldi WRapper) is a simple wrapper that is useful to train acoustic models in PyTorch using Kaldi’s LF-MMI training framework.
+The wrapper, enables the user to utilize the flexibility provided by PyTorch in designing model architectures.
 It exposes the LF-MMI cost function as an autograd function.'
 date: 2020-09-01
 venue: 'ArXiv preprint'
 paperurl: 'https://arxiv.org/abs/2010.03466'